Things to do in the French Alps in the Summer

 You can discover most of the landscapes and towns on the traditional Petit Train Touristique: a little train using the road at a slow pace, and you can opt to listen to the audio commentary from the guide for further information on the history and landscape.
 Perfect for those who want to explore in a relaxed way.
 You can find this train in most resorts including Les Gets, Chamonix and La Toussiure.

 The French Alps are a paradise for every bike lover.
 The Portes du Soleil area alone has more than 500 miles of mountain biking trails.
 Every path is marked and the tourist offices can also provide maps and route details.
-Click here for more information about biking in the mountains.
+More information about biking in the mountains.

 There are plenty more mountain activities including road cycling, paragliding, rafting and rock climbing.
-View our mountain activities page for more information.
+More information about mountain activities.

-View our Tour de France page for more information on the 2016 route and stages.
+Visit our Tour de France area for more information on the 2019 route and stages.